Dynamics of stochastic approximation with iterate-dependent Markov noise under verifiable conditions in compact state space with the stability of iterates not ensured: Proof of almost sure convergence

 Thus there exists a subsequence $n_0(k)$ s.t. $P(\theta_{n_0(k)} \in B)>0$.
 Now,

 Therefore,

-Now let $\epsilon \to 0$. \end{proof} \begin{rem} We compare Theorem \ref{a.s.} to the main convergence result (Kushner-Clark Lemma) from \cite[Section II~C]{benveniste} where stability of the iterates was assumed.
-Note that in that case much weaker condition, namely $\theta_n \in A$ infinitely often where $A$ is some compact subset of $G$ was sufficient to draw the conclusion.
-Here we need a much stronger condition such as $\liminf_{n_0}P(\theta_{n_0} \in G)=1$. \end{rem} \begin{rem} Theorem \ref{a.s.} is valid for any `local' attractor $H$ whereas in \cite[Theorem 1]{sameer} $H$ was a `global' attractor. \end{rem}
+Now let $\epsilon \to 0$. \end{proof} \begin{rmk} We compare Theorem \ref{a.s.} to the main convergence result (Kushner-Clark Lemma) from \cite[Section II~C]{benveniste} where stability of the iterates was assumed.
+In that case much weaker condition, namely $\theta_n \in A$ infinitely often where $A$ is some compact subset of $G$ was sufficient to draw the conclusion.
+Here we need a much stronger condition such as $\liminf_{n_0}P(\theta_{n_0} \in G)=1$. \end{rmk} \begin{rmk} Theorem \ref{a.s.} is valid for any `local' attractor $H$ whereas in \cite[Theorem 1]{sameer} $H$ was a `global' attractor. \end{rmk}